-The Lincoln Road Mall extends between Alton Road and Washington Avenue
+Lincoln Road, Lincoln Road, Miami Beach, FL 33139; extends between Alton Road and Washington Avenue

 Miami has been dubbed by wags the capital of Latin America.
 No matter its status -- unofficial or otherwise -- the best of Miami has historically been a magnet for immigrants from Latin America, all of whom have contributed to uniquely Miami culture that’s as varied as it is colorful.
 Here’s where to find the best of Miami’s Latin collage.

 The influence of the best of Miami’s Cuban community can be felt throughout the city, but its historic heart is Little Havana, where cigar shops dot the streets and octogenarian exiles from Castro’s Cuba while away the days at Domino Park.